dainst/chronontology-backend/docs/rest-api-reference.md

 Here are some examples:

 ```
-GET /typename/?q=a
+GET /typename/?q=adoption
 ```

-will match documents that have "a" as a value of some of their fields.
+will match documents that have "adoption" as a value of some of their fields.

 ```
-GET /typename/?q=user:karl
+GET /typename/?q=created.user:karl
 ```

-will match documents who have some "user" field where there is a "karl" value.
+will match documents that have some "user" field where there is a "karl" value.

 ```
-GET /typename/?q=user:karl+a:b
+GET /typename/?q=created.user:karl+a:b
 ```

 will combine the search by using a logical "or".
 It matches documents which